Choosing the Best Tool for High-Density QR Code Scanning on Android: Google ML Kit vs. Dynamsoft Barcode SDK

 </activity>

-We create a dynamsoftbarcodescanner folder and two class files: DynamsoftBarcodeGraphic.java and DynamsoftBarcodeProcessor.java.
+Next, we create a dynamsoftbarcodescanner folder containing two class files: DynamsoftBarcodeGraphic.java and DynamsoftBarcodeProcessor.java.

 @Override